h8d13/Vase/.github/CONTRIBUTING.md

 ## Some useful things

-KDE has neat built-in stuff for programmers: `kbuildsycoca6` and `kwriteconfig6` rebuild system cached files .
+KDE has neat built-in stuff for programmers: `kbuildsycoca6` and `kwriteconfig6` rebuild system cached files / set settings programatically.

 They can be a bit inconsistent sometimes.
 Perhaps of my wrong usage.